Chart Color Schemes

 Winthrop features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 89.1% of all households, including 46.6% couples with children, 32.8% couples without children, and 8.5% single parent families.
-Non-family households comprise the remaining 10.9%, with lone person households at 9.7% and group households making up 1.5%.
+Non-family households account for the remaining 10.9%, with lone person households at 9.7% and group households making up 1.5% of the total.
 The median household size is 3.0 people, larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households